Which Cutting Board To Use And How To Keep It Clean

 Never put it in the dishwasher or let it soak in the water, the water will expand the wood, and eventually, your board will crack.

 Disinfect by using 3% hydrogen peroxide.
 Do this by pouring it over the board and spreading it with a clean cloth.
 Let it stand for 5 minutes and then wipe off.

-To deodorize pour 2 tablespoons of pure vinegar on the board and spread with a clean cloth, this will neutralize odors and also work as a natural disinfectant.
+To deodorize the cutting board, pour 2 tablespoons of pure vinegar on the board and spread with a clean cloth, this will neutralize odors and also work as a natural disinfectant.
 Let sit for 5 minutes, follow with a rinse, and dry the board.

 To remove stains, sprinkle coarse salt and baking soda on a dry board.
 Scrub out the stain with a brush dipped in hot water.

 To sanitize – This should be done once a week or after cutting dairy, meat or fish.
 Add a few drops of bleach into 2 cups of water, pour over the board, and let stand for a few minutes.
 Rinse very well with hot water.

 After cleaning your board it is important to dry it because water will expand the wood fibers and crack the wood.

 How To Oil and Maintain a Wooden Cutting Board

 If the board feels oily after soaking, rub off any remaining oil with a clean soft cloth